OpenFlowLabs/website/content/_index.en.md

 title: "index"
 date: 2020-07-24T12:59:28+02:00
 draft: false
-description: "Planing, designing and creating the software technology that drives tomorrow.
-If you would like to work with us, write us: contact@openflowlabs.com"
+description: "Planing, designing and creating the software technology that drives the world of tomorrow.
+If you would like to work with us, write us at: contact@openflowlabs.com"

 header:
     title: "We build the Foundation"